samtay/so-hs/README.md

 1. Decide whether new queries can be run from prompt/brick interfaces, or are they purely for viewing results and then exiting?
 2. Stop flip flopping on keeping [Question] in AppState.
 (1) might depend on this.
+3. Also related, possibly split `runApp` right at the start into brick/prompt executions, in case they handle querying (and more specifically, synch/asynch requests) differently.

 ### stack exchange
 1. filters are finicky but work -- remember to make filter unsafe to not worry